Pakistan Tehreek-e-Insaf: Sindh

 In the southern province of Sindh, PTI has been the largest opposition party once, from 2018 to 2022, with Firdous Shamim Naqvi and Haleem Adil Sheikh as Leader of the Opposition in the Provincial Assembly of Sindh.
 PTI is currently serving as an opposition party in Sindh since 2024 after PTI-backed members won 10 seats.
 Out of these, 6 are recognized as PTI and 4 are recognized as members of the Sunni Ittehad Council.
 PTI has alleged that 38 Sindh Assembly seats, many of which are in Karachi were rigged in the 2024 Sindh provincial election against it, in favor of MQM-P and PPP.

 PTI has been found to win most of its seats in Karachi.
 It also holds a political alliance with the Grand Democratic Alliance (GDA) against PPP.

 Controversies

 Foreign funding case

-Imran Khan was arrested due to the case, and Pakistani court rejected a petition by PTI.
+In 2014, former PTI founding member Akbar S. Babar filed a case accusing the party's leadership of receiving election funding from prohibited international sources, including individuals and firms.
+The Election Commission of Pakistan (ECP) established a scrutiny committee in March 2018 to examine PTI's accounts.
+The committee submitted its report to the ECP in December 2021.
+PTI requested the ECP to keep the report confidential, but the request was rejected.
+The report stated that PTI had received funding from foreign nationals and companies, under-reported funds and concealed dozens of its bank accounts.
+According to the report, PTI under-reported Rs312 million over a four-year period between the 2009–10 and 2012–13 financial years, including more than Rs145 million in 2012–13 alone.
+The report also said that the party had refused to provide details of some large transactions and that the scrutiny panel had been unable to obtain details of PTI's foreign accounts and funds collected abroad.

+The ECP had heard the case more than 150 times by January 2022, with PTI seeking adjournments on 54 occasions.
+The ECP ruled in August 2022 that PTI had "knowingly and willfully" received money from such entities and concealed at least 16 bank accounts in violation of the Constitution.